trb-a/cumalis-lisp/README.md

     * "define-library" "cond-expand" "include" and "include-cli" are not implemented.
       (But you can define your own "built-in" procedures and libraries.)
   - About Strings:
-    * Surrogate pairs are not handled correctly.
-(Works like Javascript string primitive).
     * (eqv? "aaa" "aaa") returns #t. (like Javascript's "aaa" === "aaa" returns true).
   - About file library:
     * char-ready? u8-ready? raise errors for file ports.
 Because Node.js doesn't seem to have any ftell(3) equivalent.